openkraken/website/docs/guide/basic/difference-to-web.en-US.md

 Kraken is more similar to React Native and Weex.
 It accepts a JSBundle of `.js` and uses the DOM API to build views and styles.

-This choice is for performance considerations.
+This choice is based on performance considerations.
 Modern front-end frameworks usually use JS logic to manipulate DOM to generate UI.
 Directly downloading JS can reduce the time it takes to download and parse HTML documents.

 HTML documents under the Web: